nmc-cafes/duet-tools/docs/explanation.md

 ### Fuel Types and Parameters

 Fuels are described in QUIC-Fire and FIRETEC using different *parameters* that affect fire behavior.
-The main parameters are fuel *bulk density*, fuel *moisture*, and *height* of the surface fuels.
-DUET distributes bulk density and height, but does not output fuel moisture.
+The main parameters are fuel *loading*, fuel *moisture*, and fuelbed *depth* of the surface fuels.
+DUET distributes fuel loading and depth.
+DUET version 1 does not output fuel moisture.

 These parameters are described for two *fuel types* in DUET: leaf/needle litter, which is stochastically distributed near tree canopies, and grass, which is more likely to "grow" in more open areas between tree canopies.
 DUET outputs separate arrays for each fuel parameter, with layers representing grass and litter fuel types.

 `duet-tools` can calibrate any combination of fuel type and parameter with methods and targets contained in a `Targets` class object.
 The `Targets` class is agnostic of both fuel type and fuel parameter, and can thus be assigned to any number of fuel types and parameters.
-The [`FuelParameter`](reference.md#duet_tools.calibration.FuelParameter) class represents a single fuel parameter (*e.g.* bulk density), storing and validating all assigned `Targets`.
+The [`FuelParameter`](reference.md#duet_tools.calibration.FuelParameter) class represents a single fuel parameter (*e.g.* fuel loading), storing and validating all assigned `Targets`.

 A `FuelParameter` class instance is created using the [`set_fuel_parameter`](reference.md#duet_tools.calibration.set_fuel_parameter) function.
 The parameter to be calibrated is specified, and the `Targets` objects are supplied to whichever fuel type they are meant to calibrate.
 Grass, coniferous litter, and deciduous litter can be calibrated individually, separately by specifying them as separate arguments, or together by using the argument *all* or *litter* (they can optionally be separated back into their component fuel types after calibration).